mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 ### Cage nuts aren't supposed to hurt

-Didn't understand
+When you install components into your rack, you screw special cage screws through the mounting holes of whatever you're installing, and the cage screw goes into a cage nut.

+Cage nuts have a clever design in that they clip into the rack.
+That way, you don't have to hold the nut in place while you're screwing the component into your rack.

+But... nobody told me about these clips.
+I thought cage nuts worked like other nuts where you just hold them behind the thing you're screwing into, and then you tighten it by hand.

+It was only after installing about eight cage nuts and cursing the terrible design of this thing that has sharp corners that cut into my fingertips that I thought I may be doing something wrong.

+{{<notice type="info">}}
-If something requires a lot of physical force or pain, you're probably doing something wrong.
-In building computers or homelab components, every time I've thought, "Wow, this design requires so much force!"
-I've quickly realized that I misunderstood the design and I'm applying force to something that shouldn't have to be forced.
+**Tip**: If you find yourself exerting a lot of force or feeling physical pain while building computer hardware, you're probably doing something wrong.
+Server equipment is designed so that middle-aged, out-of-shape IT people can build them, so you're not expected to be in peak physical condition.
+{{</notice>}}

 ### Some PCI slots don't like 10G NICs

-When I installed the first 10G NIC into my desktop, Windows didn't detect the card installed.
+When I installed my Mellanox 10G NIC into my desktop, Windows didn't detect it at all.
 I tried re-seating it, and I saw the same results.
-I tried downloading drivers, but Windows wasn't seeing the device at all in Device Manager.
+I tried downloading the latest drivers, but Windows still wasn't seeing the device at all in Device Manager.

-Finally, I stumbled across a forum post where someone reported that their XX card worked when they switched it to a different PCI slot.
+Finally, I stumbled across a forum post where someone reported that their Mellanox card worked when they switched it to a different PCI slot.
 I tried a different PCI slot on my motherboard, and voila!
 It worked perfectly.

+I still don't understand why the PCI slot mattered.
+According to my motherboard's documentation, the two PCI slots are supposed to be identical, but one worked, and the other didn't.

 ### Flash Mellanox cards to latest firmware on a Windows system

+I found that management software for 10G NICs only works on Windows.
+When I was trying to install a NIC on my TrueNAS Core server (FreeBSD),

 Didn't flash Mellanox card before installing it in TrueNAS.